rust-lang/rust/src/doc/rustc-dev-guide/src/tests/headers.md

 * `ignore-llvm-version: 7.0 - 9.9.9` — ignores LLVM versions in a range (inclusive)
 * `needs-llvm-components: powerpc` — ignores if the specific LLVM component was not built.
   Note: The test will fail on CI (when `COMPILETEST_REQUIRE_ALL_LLVM_COMPONENTS` is set) if the component does not exist.
-* `needs-matching-clang` — ignores if the version of clang does not match the LLVM version of rustc.
+* `needs-forced-clang-based-tests` —
-  These tests are always ignored unless a special environment variable, `RUSTBUILD_FORCE_CLANG_BASED_TESTS`, is set
+  test is ignored unless the environment variable `RUSTBUILD_FORCE_CLANG_BASED_TESTS` is set, which enables building clang alongside LLVM
-  (which is only done in one CI job [`x86_64-gnu-debug`]).
+  - This is only set in one CI job ([`x86_64-gnu-debug`]), which only runs a tiny subset of `run-make` tests.
+Other tests with this header will not run at all, which is usually not what you want.

 See also [Debuginfo tests](compiletest.md#debuginfo-tests) for headers for ignoring debuggers.